-Hachioji Museum, Mulberry City Japan Heritage Center
+Hachioji Museum, Soto Japan Heritage Center

 Through the abundant exhibits, illustrations, Video Production, and more, everyone can enjoy learning about the history and culture of Hachioji.